Pablo Aimar: Style of play

-An elegant, technically gifted and creative attacking midfielder with a small frame, Aimar was a right-footed player with a vast array of skills and an eye for goal.
-He excelled in a free role as an advanced playmaker where he was best able to utilise his dribbling skills, vision and passing ability to create chances for teammates and orchestrate attacking moves.
+An technical and creative attacking midfielder with a small frame, Aimar was a right-footed player with a vast array of skills and scoring abilities.
+He excelled in a free role as an advanced playmaker where he was able to utilize his dribbling skills, vision and passing ability to create chances for teammates and orchestrate attacks.
 Moreover, he was a free kick specialist.
-His skills and playing style saw him earn comparisons with Diego Maradona in his youth.
-Due to his talent and flamboyance, he was given the nicknames El Payaso (the clown) and El Mago (the wizard) throughout his career.
-As a youth, compatriot Lionel Messi stated in 2002 that Aimar was one of his biggest influences as a player.
-In addition to his playing ability, Aimar also drew praise for his leadership qualities; however, despite his talent, he struggled with injuries throughout his career.
+His skills and playing style earned him comparisons with Diego Maradona in his youth.
+He was given the nicknames El Payaso (the clown) and El Mago (the wizard) throughout his career.
+Compatriot Lionel Messi stated in 2002 that Aimar was one of his biggest influences as a player.
+In addition to his playing ability, Aimar also drew praise for his leadership qualities.

 Coaching career

 Aimar was appointed as coach of the Argentina national under-17 football team in July 2017.
 His under-17 team won the South American U-17 Championship in 2019.

+In 2022, Aimar was appointed as an assistant coach at the Argentina national football team.
 He was part of the Argentina managerial team who won the 2022 FIFA World Cup.
+He was also part of the managerial team at the 2026 World Cup.

 Personal life

 Aimar's younger brother, Andrés, was also a professional footballer and a midfielder.
-He represented several teams in his country – starting his career at River Plate – also playing for a few months in Israel.
-In October 2022 Aimar's mother died.
+He represented several teams in his country – starting his career at River Plate – also playing for a few months in Belgium, Portugal and Israel.
+In October 2022 Aimar's mother – Mary – died.
+In March 2026 Aimar's father – Ricardo "Payo" – died.